You're viewing Apigee Edge documentation.

 DELETE methods on any of the API resources.

-Understanding the base path
+Understand the Edge API base path

 - An endpoint that points to the Edge resource you're accessing.

 apibuilders, then every call you make to the

 API will use the following base path: